Are You Monitoring These Top Accounting Firm KPIs?

 Revenue per existing vs new clients

 If you have a whole host of new clients, but none seem to be sticking, there should definitely be alarm bells ringing.
 Advisory is a way of working that you need to embrace wholeheartedly.
-If you talk the talk but have no substance, your clients will drop like flies.
-Having a good balance for this KPI will see your firm looking healthy.
 Aim to get a small number of new clients in a given time frame, and when your firm is ready start to up the targets.
 You should be preaching about sustainable growth to your clients – follow your own advice.